If you want to change your financial attitude and get out of a financial rut, there are three steps you can take to get it done once and for all.

 Those years in private school got him on track to excel in high school, get serious and find some weekend work.
 He got it together and eventually went to Princeton.
 He became an all-American wrestler, a national kickboxing champion and a super successful entrepreneur – all by the tender age of 23.

 So when your parents told you not to hang out with the wrong kids, it was because they knew that if you did, you’d become one of them.
 And if that was good advice for you growing up, it’s good advice for you now.
-In short, if you’re at University and hanging around kids who are flunking out, you aren’t going to discuss Einstein or discover good business ideas for college students.
+In short, if you’re at University and hanging around kids who are flunking out, you aren’t going to become the next Einstein.

-Steps to teach you how to get out of a financial rut by spending time with people you want to be like:
+So to get out of a financial rut, start by spend time with people you want to be like:

 1. Make a list of the people you spend most of your time with.